Opheodrys aestivus: Description

-The rough green snake (Opheodrys aestivus) is bright green above and has a yellowish belly, affording it excellent camouflage in green vegetation and making them difficult to see in the wild even though they are relatively common in their habitat.
+The rough green snake (Opheodrys aestivus) is bright green above and has a yellowish belly, affording it excellent camouflage in green vegetation and making it difficult to see in the wild even though it is relatively common in its habitat.
 It has keeled dorsal scales, which are arranged in 17 rows at mid-body.
-It grows up to 116 cm in total length (including tail) and is very thin.
+It grows up to 116 cm in total length (tail included) and is very thin.

 Etymology

 The specific name, aestivus, is Latin for "summer" in reference to the species' green dorsal color.
 The generic name, Opheodrys, is derived from Greek ophios, meaning "serpent", and drys, "tree".

 Geographic range

 The rough green snake ranges throughout the Southeastern United States, from Florida, north to Southern New Jersey, Indiana, and west to Central Texas.
+At the edge of the species' population, in states such as New Jersey, Indiana, and Kansas, it is often isolated and dependent on locally humid microclimates.
 The snake is commonly found in the Piedmont and Atlantic coastal plain, but is not found in the higher elevations of the Appalachian Mountains.
 It is also found in northeastern Mexico, including the state of Tamaulipas and eastern Nuevo León.